-One of the risks in using bots is that if the rules are not fine-tuned to tell the bot precisely what you want it to do, you could be in big trouble.
+One of the risks in using bots for automated futures trading is that if the rules are not fine-tuned to tell the bot precisely what you want it to do, you could be in big trouble.
 For example, you may set up a bot with a rule that says never buy higher than the last sale price.

 However, this only prevents a buy transaction from happening.
 If you don’t also put a stop-loss rule in place, the market could bottom out, and you’re stuck with losing positions you could otherwise have sold before the dip.

 Therefore, most bots allow you to do backtesting.
 You input the rules you want the bot to apply and ask it to run them against historical data.
 This way, you can ensure your bot is performing exactly as you expect it to before you run it on any live trading.

 While there are some pretty compelling arguments for using a trading bot, there are also many good reasons why some of our users prefer to keep the human touch on their trading.
 These include:

 Automated futures trading programs come with monthly or annual fees.
 As a general rule, the more sophisticated the program, the higher the fees.
 The cost of running a bot is going to eat into your profit margins.
 Manual trading doesn’t come with these additional overheads.

 Of course, as Digitex operates on a zero-fee model, our users have the opportunity to offset some of these costs compared to using other exchanges.

 A good trader will have a feel for the markets.
 Humans can notice when something unexpected is happening and adjust the trading plan accordingly, whereas a bot will just keep executing according to its rules.